 With my ‘stroke survivor/carer engagement’ hat on, I seek out feedback from stroke survivors and their carers on their experience of the stroke care pathway.
 This takes them from being admitted to hospital all the way through to being discharged back in to the community.

 I get feedback from a number of sources, including questionnaires issued by the CST (Community Stroke Team), asking patients about their experience of the CST service, and by visiting the stroke ward at Southampton General Hospital, where I speak with patients and/or their family members.
 Some recurring themes include a feeling of abandonment after CST visits have come to an end, discharge delays from hospital due to medication not being organised, a lack of information about support services in the community after discharge, and carers feeling they don’t have enough information about where they can go for support.

-The main source of patient/carer feedback is from ‘Have Your Say’, an annual event that I organise within the city.
+The main source of patient/carer feedback is from ‘Have Your Say’, an annual event that I organize within the city.
 Stroke survivors who’ve had their stroke within the past year (to ensure the feedback is current) and their carers are invited to attend and share their experiences via facilitated discussions.
 They listen to talks from local support organisations and chat with health professionals, who are involved in the local stroke care pathway.

 Last year, I was involved in the implementation of a stroke/TIA education programme, which will be set up and run by the community stroke nurses and TIA specialist nurse who are based at Southampton General Hospital.
 People who’ve had a stroke/TIA will be invited to attend the weekly sessions, which will consist of an education element (covering a different topic each week), plus an exercise element.

 My role is really varied and I love having the flexibility to go out and find opportunities to further raise the awareness of the Stroke Association and the many support services that we offer, as well as the risk factors of stroke and what people can do to reduce their risk.